Up to 60% off sofas & mattresses — limited‑time deals.

 • Available sizes: Twin, Full, Queen, King

-• Support system (verified highlights): individually wrapped TheraWrap coils
+• Key build notes: performance foams and individually wrapped TheraWrap coils

 • Warranty: 10-year non-prorated